hljames/mitigate-embedding-bias/README.md

 ## Results

-Each of the embeddings performs reasonably well on the validated embedding benchmarks in comparison with the orginal. **note:** the values currently displayed for probabilistic debiasing are incorrect -- the real values are similar to scores for the original embedding.
+Each of the embeddings performs reasonably well on the validated embedding benchmarks in comparison with the orginal..

 ![Benchmarks](https://github.com/hljames/mitigate-embedding-bias/blob/master/resources/benchmarks.png)